smucclaw/lam4/README.md

 When things update...

 * You can update your VSCode extension from the command line using the commands mentioned earlier.
-Yongming has a personal script for this that can be adapted (`yongminghan` is the publisher):
+Yongming has a personal script for this that can be adapted (`yongminghan` is the publisher).
+If the changes don't show up, try restarting the extension host from VSCode:

 ```bash
 code --uninstall-extension yongminghan.lam4;